Visual Studio Code 1.20 has been released, changing the maximum file size that can be saved in VS Code!

 I couldn't save files larger than 256MB!

-The implementation of disk writing has changed and the upper limit has been removed, so from now on it should be no problem to manage all source code in one file.
+The disk writing implementation has changed and the limit has been removed, so it seems like it's now okay to manage all source code in a single file.

 "Smart Case Search" has been implemented, which may not be obvious to Windows users